GreedyGame/greedygame-docs/docs/unity-advanced.md

 * Goto **<a target="_blank" rel="noopener noreferrer" href="https://integration.greedygame.com">Integration Panel</a>**
 * Select an App in which you want to check the test ads.
-* Click `SCAN QR` under the test Ads section and follow the stpes mentioned to get the test ads.
+* Click `SCAN QR` under the test Ads section and follow the steps mentioned to get the test ads.

 ## **Going Live**